 - Sexual abuse: sexually abused children demonstrate the most consistently elevated patterns of psychopathology.
 Officially verified physical abuse showed an extremely strong correlation with the development of antisocial and impulsive behaviour.
 On the other hand, cases of abuse of the neglectful type that created childhood pathology were found to be subject to partial remission in adulthood.

 What are the symptoms of Borderline Personality Disorder?

 Personality disorder symptoms can begin to appear in adolescence, and continue into adulthood.
 The personality disorder can range from mild to very severe, and an individual sufferer may be more or less symptomatic at different times in their life.
 Personality disorder symptoms typically become more pronounced during times of stress.
-In England, a study published in 2006 found that one in 20 people were suffering from a personality disorder.
+Symptoms include:

 - Cluster A – behave in odd or eccentric ways.
 They can be cut off emotionally from others.
 Cluster A includes paranoid personality disorder, schizoid personality disorder, and schizotypal personality disorder.

 - Cluster B – behave in dramatic, erratic, or impulsive ways.
 They tend to struggle to regulate their feelings and swing between positive and negative views of others.
 Cluster B includes borderline (emotionally unstable) personality disorder, histrionic personality disorder, narcissistic personality disorder and antisocial personality disorder.

 - Cluster C – struggle with overwhelming fear and anxiety.
 They tend to worry a lot, and can behave in a withdrawn way as a result.
 Cluster C includes obsessive compulsive personality disorder, avoidant personality disorder and dependent personality disorder.